 Pinched nerve therapy

-Pinched nerve therapy is often required to help patients find relief from the pain, numbness and tingling associated with a pinched nerve.
+Pinched nerve therapy is often required to help patients find relief from the pain, numbness and tingling associated with a spinal nerve compression.

 Conservative treatments for a pinched nerve

-Once a physician or spine specialist has determined the spine condition that is causing your pinched nerve, your physician can recommend treatment options that are often effective in relieving pain for your condition.
-Often, the first method of treatment will be conservative, nonsurgical therapies designed to block the pain signals in the nerve and reduce the pressure on the pinched nerve.
+Once a doctor or spine specialist has determined the spine condition that is causing your pinched nerve, your doctor can recommend treatment options to relieve pain and other symptoms related to a pinched nerve.
+Often, the first method of treatment will be conservative nonsurgical therapies designed to block the pain signals in the nerve and reduce the pressure on the pinched nerve.

 - Physical therapy